alaatm/freecell-solver/README.md

 ## Build

-Make sure you have [.net core 3.0 or later SDK](https://dotnet.microsoft.com/download) installed then run the following command in the terminal:
+Make sure you have [.net 5 or later SDK](https://dotnet.microsoft.com/download) installed then run the following command in the terminal:

 ```
-./build
+dotnet cake
 ```

 ## Run